Symplocos tinctoria

 Symplocos tinctoria (the common sweetleaf, horse-sugar, or yellowwood) is a deciduous or evergreen shrub or tree.
 It is recognized by pith of twigs chambered; by foliage not notably aromatic when bruised, leaves finely hairy beneath.
 Shrubs or trees to 17 m tall by 36 cm diameter at breast height.
 The largest first-year twigs are under 3 mm across, terminal buds with acute tip, scales ciliate.
 Leaves are 7–15 cm long, margin entire or occasionally some teeth on the apical half, with a sweet taste that may be faint in old leaves.
 It is conspicuous when in flower; flowers opening before new leaves develop, fragrant, in clusters from axils of previous year's leaves or from just above the leaf scars if the leaves have fallen; the petals are creamy yellow to yellow, with one pistil.
-Fruits nearly cylindrical to ellipsoid drupes 8–12 mm long, with thin pulp and a hard stone containing 1 seed; the tip usually retaining parts of the sepals.
+Fruits nearly cylindrical to ellipsoid drupes 8–12 mm long, with thin pulp and a hard stone containing one seed; the tip usually retaining parts of the sepals.
 Foliage is relished by browsing wildlife.
 A yellow dye may be obtained from bark and leaves.
-It flowers Mar to May.
+It flowers March to May.

 Distribution and habitat

-Symplocos tinctoria is native to the southern and eastern United States, to an area from Oklahoma east to Florida and north to Virginia.
+Symplocos tinctoria is native to the southern and eastern United States, to an area from Oklahoma east to Florida and north to Maryland.

 Occasional, plants are often scattered; uncommonly grouped; thin to dense woods of slopes, bluffs, broad-leaf woods of sandy soils, stream borders and stable dunes.
 It is the only representative of the genus in North America.

 Ecology

 The foliage is relished by browsing wildlife.
+The branches are parasitised by galls of Exobasidium symploci that visually resemble fruits of the plant.